OpenBfS/UncertRadio/README.md

 The actual version is 2.5.1.

-Since version 2.5.1, the source code is available online and can be created from the sources.
+Since version 2.5.1, the source code is available online and UncertRadio can be created from the sources.
 The associated installation guide is given below.
 Pre-compiled packages are still provided for Windows.
 These consist of a packed archive containing all required files.
 After unpacking, the program can be started